zaphosting/docs/docs/vserver-linux-security-tips.md

 | HTTP   | 80   |
 | HTTPS  | 443  |

-Services such as SSH or FTP always use the same ports by default.
+Services such as SSH or FTP always use the same ports by default (some of which are listed in the table above).
 If an external malicious actor wants to brute force your server's SSH service, they first need to know which port is used to access SSH.
 If you do not configure these ports differently, then ports 22 and 21 are usually a hit for executing commands directly on the server or accessing files via FTP.

 To prevent this, we recommend setting up the ports of the standard services as user-defined.
 In the next part of this guide you can find out how: